 Casablanca, Morocco’s largest city, is an important place for both the country and Africa due to its location being on the western side of the continent.
 Casablanca’s history dates back to the 7th century BC when the city was used as a port for the Phoenicians and later followed by Romans.
 However, much of the influence you see today is a mix of Portuguese, Spanish and French.

-Now, Casablanca has become a tourist destination for everyone throughout the world who have put Morocco on thier list of countries to visit.
-Known for it’s eclectic mix of architecture, rich culture, and restaurants that will make your mouth-water, Casablanca is full of gems that are a must-see—here are our top five we know you’ll love:
+Now, Casablanca has become a tourist destination for everyone throughout the world who have put Morocco on their list of countries to visit.
+Known for its eclectic mix of architecture, rich culture, and restaurants that will make your mouth-water, Casablanca is full of gems that are a must-see—here are our top five we know you’ll love: